PisterLab/BotNet/README.md

 `agent type`: This indicates which agent class the agents of the simulation are generated from.
 Choices currently include `1` for the VeloControlled agent class and `0` for the classic swarmsim agent.

+`run_network_propagation`: This is a boolean used when using high-agent counts (6TiSCH network formation fails) to control if a propagation model is used.
+When omitting the 6TiSCH simulator in this way, the entry `comms_model` sets the propagation model used.

 ### Running the experiment
 We have provided two bash scripts to run experiments.
 One runs the experiments without visualization, while the other opens the simulator GUIs.
 Both swarmsim and 6tisch must be updated on whether or not you are expecting visualizations with the experiment and will break if run with the wrong command/settings combination.